Chorley Inclusion Support Service (CISS)

 DSG Steering Group – to meet termly

 to include the lead headteachers (nominated by the DSG) from each district, and representatives from School Improvement, Inclusion, Children’s Social Care & Children and Family Wellbeing.
 This Steering group will also invite representation from the Local Area Partnerships.
-Chorley’s lead headteacher is Karen Marshall from Manor Road Primary School.
+Chorley’s lead headteacher is Andrew Proctor from Highfield Community Primary School.

-District Strategic Group (DSG) – to meet at least termly (Helen Brooks, HT Christ Church C.E Charnock Richard, Gareth Caunce, HT Primrose Hill Primary, Sue Conron, HT Duke Street & Highfield Nursery, Karen Marshall, HT Manor Road Primary, Alison Moxham, HT Bretherton Endowed C.E, Lynsey Austen, School Improvement Service, Chris Watkinson, EP service, Tim Grose, Children & family wellbeing service, Rose Howley, Children Social Care)
+District Strategic Group (DSG) – to meet at least termly.
+Helen Brooks, HT Christ Church C.E Charnock Richard, Gareth Caunce, HT Primrose Hill Primary, Sue Conron, HT Duke Street & Highfield Nursery, Helen Gregson HT Balshaw Lane Primary, John Riley HT St Chads Primary, Karen Marshall, HT Manor Road Primary, Richard Kershaw, School Improvement Service are permanent members of the group.
+Representatives from CSC, CFWS and LCC SEND are also invited to attend.

 One group per district with a lead headteacher and representation from local neighbourhoods and a range of schools.
 This meeting will be supported by local team leaders from the LA services listed above.